Aankarsh/calculatorinandroid/app/README.md

  ```
 /*
 Program to create simple calculator using Android Studio.
-Developed by: DHINESH S
+Developed by: AANKARSH J
-RegisterNumber: 212224220025
+RegisterNumber: 212223233001
 */
 ```